sourcegraph/codenotify/README.md

 # Empty lines are ignored.

 # Each non-comment/non-empty line is a file pattern followed by one or more subscribers separated by whitespace.
-# File patterns are relative to the directory of the CODENOTIFY file that they are defined in.
+# File patterns are relative to the directory of the CODEPROS file that they are defined in.
 # Absolute paths that start with a slash will not match anything.
 # Example:
 # Both @alice and @bob subscribe to file.go.